Dwijad/Dockerize-Kafka-Connect/README.md

  #### To run the docker image
  - You have  kafka cluster configured in any of the `PLAINTEXT`, `SSL`, `SASL_PLAINTEXT`, `SASL_SSL` mode.
  -  A schema registry server running with/without `SSL` mode.
- -  You want to convert data for Kafka Connect to and from in Avro format.
+ -  You want to convert data for Kafka Connect to and from in `AVRO` format.
  -  For testing query/log based CDC connector a `MySQL` DB server is configured .

 ### About AVRO converter